Forrest (advertisement): Development

-The selling point for the ad was to portray the Judderman character, and by extension the Metz drink itself, as "beguiling, mysterious and cold", according to Ian Williamson, the art director, and Jonathan Barley, the coprwriter.
+The selling point for the ad was to portray the Judderman character, and by extension the Metz drink itself, as "beguiling, mysterious and cold", according to Ian Williamson, the art director, and Jonathan Barley, the copywriter.

 In addition, they also wanted it to emphasize the "judders", or kick of the drink as it is served cold, hence, emphasis was also placed on "judders" themselves to some degree, such as in the poem that is read during the ad, in the line, "the deliciousness of judders".

-To achieve these ends, the Irish director, Enda McCallion, was brought on-board the project, due impart to his works with Renault and Citroen Saxo, and also to his more "mischievous sense of humor", as reported by Campaign Magazine.
+To achieve these ends, the Irish director, Enda McCallion, was brought on board the project, due in part to his works with Renault and Citroen Saxo, and also to his more "mischievous sense of humor", as reported by Campaign Magazine.

 McCallion would later report to Campaign Magazine, that his inspiration for the commercial came after watching Alice, the 1988 animated film by Jan Švankmajer, and from listening to the "junk opera" of the band, The Tiger Lillies, while recovering from an ear infection in a Parisian hospital.